Tiger-Tom/RunServerDotPy/README.md

 # RunServerDotPy
 A script to run a Java Minecraft server, and can run special ChatCommands, automatically backs up the server, and log important information.

 > Incredible-best program I have ever used.
-11/10 ⋆. _Note: I was paid to write this review_ - @Tiger-Tom
+11/10 stars. _Note: I was NOT paid to write this review_ - @Tiger-Tom

 This script has the following features (besides interfacing with the Minecraft server as a command line):